zchuning/repo/README.md

 ## Distracted DMC experiments
-Use one of the following commands to train an agent on distracted Walker Walk.
+To train on DMC with natural video distractors, download the driving_car videos from Kinetics 400 dataset following these [instructions](https://github.com/Showmax/kinetics-downloader).
+Then, use one of the following commands to train an agent on distracted Walker Walk.
 To train on other distracted DMC environments, replace `walker-walk` with `{domain}-{task}`:

 ```